Electrical Safety

 • Do not enter or play near substations or underground transformers.

-Call 811 or visit sunshine 811.com to arrange our location service to mark utility infrastructure.
+Call 811 or visit Sunshine 811.com to use the location service to mark utility infrastructure.

 Private underground facilities can be located anywhere including private property and rights-of-way.
 They typically are underground lines that extend beyond the meter or lines not connected to a meter that serve other areas on a property.